Crossover (2006 film): Plot

-Tech is the frontman of his streetball team (Enemy of the State) and he is determined to take down rival Jewelz and his team Platinum.
+Tech is the frontman of his streetball team (Enemy of the State) and he is determined to take down rival Jewelz (Philip "Hot Sauce" Champion) and his team Platinum.
 Before the game starts, Tech calls his friend Noah Cruise and convinces Cruise to participate in the game.
-Although they are best friends, Tech and Cruise live in completely different environments.
+Cruise is reluctant to play but Tech simply responds with "you owe me!", to which Cruise ends up agreeing to play.
+Enemy of the State loses the game and afterwards we see that although they are best friends, Tech and Cruise live in completely different environments.
 Cruise is a naturally talented basketball player who receives an athletic scholarship to UCLA.
 His mother has died and he has moved from a 7 Mile neighborhood in north Detroit to the prestigious Palmer Woods neighborhood to live with his grandmother.
 Although he is a skilled player, Cruise wishes to use his scholarship to become a medical doctor.
 Tech on the other hand, still lives in a run-down Detroit neighborhood where he has to help his mother pay for groceries and pay the bills.

-Cruise tells Tech that he has two tickets to his college's orientation in California and invites Tech.
+During a day at work at Foot Locker, Cruise tells Tech that he has two tickets to his college's orientation in California and invites Tech.
+Tech then tries to give Cruise some money for playing in the game the night before but Cruise denies it, saying that he didn't play for money but instead to "return the favor" for Tech.
 Additionally, a girl named Eboni walks in and invites Tech to a tattoo party.
-While on their lunch break, sports agent and bookie Vaughn approaches Tech and Cruise in an attempt to persuade Cruise to join the NBA.
+While on their lunch break, sports agent and bookie Vaughn (who is the owner and overseer of the basketball games that Tech and his team play in) approaches Tech and Cruise in an attempt to persuade Cruise to join the NBA.
 Cruise has a reputation as one of the best basketball players in the state, so Vaughn tries to recruit Cruise at every chance he gets.
 Cruise mentions that he has no interest in the NBA and wants to be a Doctor after finishing college.
 Because of NCAA collegiate rules, a sports player cannot earn money from playing any outside sports.
 If they do, their scholarship is revoked.
-Vaughn mentions that although Cruise didn't directly take any money, Vaughn paid Tech and Tech paid the other members on the team.
+Vaughn mentions that Cruise could lose his scholarship off the fact that he played in the game the night before (as every player on the losing team still gets $1,000 each, which is what Tech tried to give Cruise earlier).
+Vaughn says that him not taking the money doesn't matter because Vaughn paid Tech and Tech paid the other members on the team.
 Cruise angrily leaves, but Tech calms him down and takes him to Eboni's party.